BenjaminHess/VQA_LSTM_CNN/readme.md

 This will generate the answer json file both on Open-Ended and Multiple-Choice.
 To evaluate the accuracy of generate result, you need to download the [VQA evaluation tools](https://github.com/VT-vision-lab/VQA).

 If you want to train on **train + validation set** and evaluate on **test set**, you can download the feature from [here](https://filebox.ece.vt.edu/~jiasenlu/codeRelease/vqaRelease/train_val/data_train-val_test.zip), and the pretrained model from [here](https://filebox.ece.vt.edu/~jiasenlu/codeRelease/vqaRelease/train_val/pretrained_lstm_train-val_test).
-The rest is the same as previous one, except you need to evaluate the generated results on [testing server](http://www.visualqa.org/challenge.html).
+The rest is the same as previous one, except you need to evaluate the generated results on the [testing server](http://www.visualqa.org/challenge.html).

 ### Training